mercadolibre/mobile-dependencies_whitelist/README.md

  - `version`: Which will be matched against each of the dependencies in the podspec.
 The `version` string SUPPORTS regex expression.

  #### Optional
- - `expires` You can have expirable dependencies by adding the `expires` field.
+ - `expires`: You can have expirable dependencies by adding the `expires` field.
 If no field is added, the dependency is considered as non-expirable

 Example: